ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/solidjs/index.md

 />
 ```

-As with the other frameworks, it is best to place the grid component inside another DOM element that has a set size.
+It's best to place the grid component inside another DOM element that has a set size.
 The grid will then fill the size of the parent element.
-You also need to import CSS files for a) the core css which is mandatory and b) a grid theme which is optional.
+You also need to import CSS files for a) the core CSS which is mandatory and b) a grid theme which is optional.
 The theme also needs to be specified as a CSS class in a parent element to the grid.

 ```jsx